 If you are thinking about having chickens, please stop into the City Hall and see the City Administrator for further information.

 To properly dispose of any hazardous waste materials, please call Otter Tail County Solid Waste at 218-736-2161 or visit https://ottertailcountymn.us/department/solid-waste/ for more details.
-The City offers a yearly household hazardous waste pick up day.
+The City offers a yearly household hazardous waste pick-up day in August.
 Please watch the calendar on the City’s website or the City newsletter for event information.

 Creating an unreasonable noise disturbance is unlawful any time of the day.
 Between the hours of 10pm and 7am or 9pm and 9am on any weekend or holiday, you cannot disturb your neighborhood with noise from parties or gatherings, etc. If noise is plainly audible near your apartment, home or car and you live in a residential neighborhood a violation of the noise ordinance exists.